ayeffkay/VoiceAssistant/README.md

 * Voice or text input.
 Speech to text conversion is done with [Google Cloud Speech API](https://cloud.google.com/speech-to-text)
 * Translation from Russian to English using [Google Translate API](https://pypi.org/project/googletrans/)
 * Translation history (can be removed)

-Output speech synthesis is implemented with [gTTS](https://pypi.org/project/gTTS/) but doesn't work now (js doesn't recognize link to Response object from Flask).
+* Voice output.
+Speech synthesis is implemented with [gTTS](https://pypi.org/project/gTTS/)

 # Usage